 Neoclassicism

-A French art style and movement that originated as a reaction to the Baroque in the mid-eighteenth century, and continued into the middle of the nineteenth century.
+Neoclassicism is a French art style and movement that originated as a reaction to the Baroque in the mid-eighteenth century, and continued into the middle of the nineteenth century.
 It sought to revive the ideals of ancient Greek and Roman art.
 Neoclassic artists used classical forms to express their ideas about courage, sacrifice, and love of country.
+It was an aesthetic attitude based on the art of Greece and Rome in antiquity, a revival of the many styles and spirit of classic antiquity from the classical period which invoked clarity, idealism, restraint, harmony and universality.

 RELATED SECTIONS: